Understanding How Debt Consolidation Affects Your Credit Score

 When the Credit Score Trade-Off Is Worth It

 Despite the potential short-term impact on your credit score, debt consolidation is often the right financial move.
+With about 111 million Americans now carrying credit card balances and average APRs above 21%, consolidation has become a mainstream relief strategy.
 Understanding when the benefits outweigh the temporary downsides helps you make the best decision for your situation.

 You're Struggling with Multiple Payments: If you're juggling several credit cards, personal loans, or other debts with different due dates, consolidation simplifies your life.
-The reduced stress and lower risk of missed payments often justify a temporary 5-10 point score dip.
+The reduced stress and lower risk of missed payments often justify a temporary few-point score dip.

-Your Interest Rates Are High: Paying 18-25% APR on credit cards costs you thousands in interest over time.
-If you can consolidate to a rate of 10-15%, you'll save significantly—money that far exceeds the value of a few credit score points.
+Your Interest Rates Are High: In 2026, the national average credit card APR has climbed above 20%, with many cards charging 23% or more.
+If you can consolidate to a rate in the low to mid teens (typical for borrowers with very good credit), you'll save significantly, money that far exceeds the value of a few credit score points.
 Explore your options with the best debt consolidation companies.

 Your Current Path Is Unsustainable: If you're only making minimum payments and your balances aren't decreasing (or are increasing), you're on a treadmill that will damage both your finances and credit long-term.
 Consolidation breaks this cycle.

 The trade-off typically isn't worth it if you have excellent credit (750+), low interest rates already, and can comfortably manage your current payments.
-In these cases, you might be better served by aggressive debt payoff strategies without consolidation.
-However, for most people carrying high-interest debt across multiple accounts, the long-term benefits of consolidation—both financial and credit-related—make the short-term score impact a worthwhile investment in your financial future.
+However, for most people carrying high-interest debt across multiple accounts, the long-term benefits of consolidation make the short-term score impact a worthwhile investment in your financial future.
 Learn more about how to consolidate your debt effectively.

 Frequently Asked Questions About Debt Consolidation and Credit Scores